Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Introduction

-It is worth mentioning that there a few small gaps in Pollicott's original paper \cite{Pollicott}: \begin{itemize} \item The choice of the function space $\mathcal{G}$, or more precisely, the existence of the domain $U$ on which $\mathcal{G}$ can be defined, is not clearly stated for the case of dimension $d\ge 3$; \item The explicit formula for the determinant function (Lemma 4.2 in \cite{Pollicott}) does not hold when $ d \ge 3 $; \item the proof of the Perron--Frobenius--Ruelle Theorem is incomplete. \end{itemize} Moreover, in \cite{Pollicott} the choice of weight function would force us to average k separate calculations, when working with a set of k matrices, where it would be possible, by choosing a different weight function, to reduce this to a single calculation.
+It is worth mentioning that there are a few small gaps in Pollicott's original paper (pointed out by Ian Morris or by various anonymous referees): \begin{itemize} \item the choice of the function space $\mathcal{G}$, or more precisely, the existence of the domain $U$ on which $\mathcal{G}$ can be defined, is not clearly stated for the case of dimension $d\ge 3$; \item the explicit formula for the determinant function (Lemma 4.2 in \cite{Pollicott}) does not hold when $ d \ge 3 $; \item because of missing details in the proof of the Perron--Frobenius--Ruelle Theorem in \cite{Pollicott}, concerns have been raised, such as why it is possible to apply Grothendieck trace formula when the chosen space $\G=\A_\infty(U)$ is not known to satisfy the approximation property (that is, informally speaking, the identity map on $\G$ might not be approximated by linear operators of finite rank on some compact subset of $\G$); why the eigenmeasure $\nu$ obtained from the dual operator of the transfer operator acting on the space of bounded analytic functions in the proof of Lemma 3.1 in \cite{Pollicott}, while being a functional on the space of complex analytic functions, restricts to a probability measure; and how to extend the real function $f(x) = \log(\|Ax\|/\|x\|)$ from a real argument to a complex argument in such a way that $f(x)\in \A_\infty(U)$. \end{itemize} Moreover, we remark here that our definition of $\cL_t$ given by \cref{eq:firstLt} differs slightly from Pollicott's original in how it specifies the exponential weights.
+The weight functions given in \cite{Pollicott} would force us to average $k$ separate calculations when working with a set of $k$ matrices; our choice of weight function reduces this to a single calculation.
+Another advantage of our version is that, from our final formulas \eqref{eq:an0} - \eqref{eq:tr/dtr}, we can see that one only need to calculate the eigenvalues for each finite-length product while in \cite{Pollicott}, computations for the eigenvectors are necessary.

-In the present work we repair these issues in the course of generalising Pollicott's algorithm to the setting of matrix products that are Markovian rather than i.i.d.
+Because of these small errors in Pollicott's paper, some researchers (Ian Morris and various anonymous referees) have gained the impression that his approach is fundamentally flawed.
+In the present work we repair these issues in the course of generalizing Bai-Pollicott algorithm to the setting of matrix products that are Markovian rather than i.i.d.
+As the present paper does not directly cite the results of \cite{Pollicott} in our main theorems, but only imitates its methods, one of the contributions of the present paper is to provide a more secure foundation for Bai-Pollicott algorithm, which we also generalize.
+Most of the results have appeared in the first author's dissertation \cite{FanThesis}.

+It is also worth noticing that Ian Morris \cite{Mor22dim, Mor22gle} gives an alternative way of studying transfer operators by considering them acting on the Bergman space $\mathcal{G} = \mathcal{A}^2(U)$ where $\mathcal{A}^2(U)$ is defined to be the set of square-integrable holomorphic functions on $U$ with respect to the Lebesgue measure for a properly chosen domain $U$.